-For instance, at Qudini we’ve helped solve some very basic problems for retailers: managing in-store queues with digital queuing systems, enabling customers to book appointments with consultants, and helping store staff manage events and assign tasks to one another with ease.
+For instance, at Qudini we’ve helped solve some very basic problems for retailers: managing in-store queues with our virtual queuing system, enabling customers to book appointments with consultants with our booking app, and helping store staff manage events and assign tasks to one another with ease.

 In fact, we’ve done such a good job that we’ve made it look simple – but just like the 0.29 seconds that separates the world’s fastest 100m runner from the 25th fastest, the devil truly is in the details.